harinathareddykgh/prdints-20210608/README.md

 My `settings.xml` file along with the parent `pom.xml` we created in order facilitate the creation of the custom policy can also be found at the root of this repository.

+Once you clone the repo, you can set a workspace to the top level folder, then import the projects individually using Studio.

 **NOTE**: This repo will be removed in about a week.
 Please download all that you need.